 - the partners are also entitled to share equally in the profits earned and they shall contribute equally to the losses that are sustained by the firm,

-- where the partner is entitled to interest on the capital that is subscribed by him, interest, if any, shall be payable out of the profits only, for the purpose of the conducting of business, moreover any advance which is above the amount of the capital the partner has agreed to subscribe shall be entitled to an interest thereon at the rate of 6% per annum.
+- where the partner is entitled to interest on the capital that is subscribed by him, interest, if any, shall be payable out of the profits only, for the conducting of business, moreover any advance which is above the amount of the capital the partner has agreed to subscribe shall be entitled to an interest thereon at the rate of 6% per annum.

 - the firm shall however also indemnify a partner in respect of payments that are made and the liabilities that are incurred by him,